pbv/codex/doc/USER-GUIDE.md

 definied by $x R y \iff \exists k \in\mathbb{Z} : y = k\times x$.
 What properties does this relation have?

-(a) reflexive, transitive e anti-symetric
+(a) reflexive, transitive and anti-symetric
-(b) reflexive, transitive e symetric
+(b) reflexive, transitive and symetric
 (c) reflexive, not transitive and symetric

 <!-- The next question allows multiple selections -->